omgmajk/different-languages/README.md

 # different-languages
 ## Tutorial/Examples

+This is just a project for learning various languages and their syntax and tools, over the years I have seen various questions about these things on Stack Overflow and Reddit and I thought I'd try my hand at generating a bunch of examples.

 ### Code examples for taking user input from console and displaying it back

 **Featured language examples:**